-This second course is Electricity and Magnetism, which is studied for the second 40% of the year.
 The order of the topics has been geared towards reinforcing skills in algebra and requires no trigonometry.
 This is accomplished by only including problems that can be simplified to one dimensional form.
 While vectors are introduced, they are only added and subtracted in one dimension at a time.
 Connections are also developed between the analysis of motion and graphical analysis, collision problems and the solving of systems of equations.

-Teachers will learn core foundational concepts in electricity and magnetism topics as well as the pedagogical content knowledge needed to successfully teach introductory physics to students.
+Teachers will learn core foundational concepts in mechanics topics as well as the pedagogical content knowledge needed to successfully teach introductory physics to students.